chesterlintw/conf-docs/suse-lab-conf/2019/proceeding/openbmc.md

 >
 > xyz.openbmc_project.NVMe.Status.interface.yaml //NVMe status

-While running the firmware build process, the **sdbus++**[6] tool converts all.yaml files into coressponding server.cpp files, and all these server.cpp files would be combined as one libphosphor_dbus.cpp, which will be compiled as libphosphor_dbus.so.0 and will be used by lots of phorsphor-* services.
+While running the firmware build process, the **sdbus++**[6] tool converts all .yaml files to coressponding server.cpp files, and all server.cpp files would be merged into a libphosphor_dbus.cpp, which will be compiled as libphosphor_dbus.so.0.
+Then this shared library will be used by all OpenBMC services on D-BUS.

-### 3.5 OpenBMC REST API
+### 4.3 OpenBMC REST API
-Apart from Redfish, OpenBMC designs its RESTful API [7][8] as primary management interface.
-Per the request methods [GET/POST/PUT/PATCH] via HTTPS, users can access and control resources that openBMC is managing.
-Like Redish, this API also uses JSON to compose reqeusts or responses.
+Apart from Redfish, OpenBMC has its RESTful API [7][8] as primary management interface.
+Per the request methods of HTTPS [GET/POST/PUT/PATCH], users can access and control resources that openBMC is managing.
+Like Redish, this API also uses JSON as request and response format.
+Here is an example of enumerating the eth0 on BMC:

+    chester@linux-8mug:~> curl -k -X GET https://root:0penBmc@${bmc}:${bmcport}/xyz/openbmc_project/network/eth0/enumerate
+    {
+      "data": {
+        "/xyz/openbmc_project/network/eth0": {
+          "AutoNeg": false,
+          "DHCPEnabled": true,
+          "DomainName": [],
+          "IPv6AcceptRA": false,
+          "InterfaceName": "eth0",
+          "LinkLocalAutoConf": "xyz.openbmc_project.Network.EthernetInterface.LinkLocalConf.both",
+          "MACAddress": "52:54:0:12:34:56",
+          "NTPServers": [],
+          "Nameservers": [],
+          "Speed": 0
+        },
+        "/xyz/openbmc_project/network/eth0/ipv4/49e97e86": {
+          "Address": "10.0.2.15",
+          "Gateway": "",
+          "Origin": "xyz.openbmc_project.Network.IP.AddressOrigin.DHCP",
+          "PrefixLength": 24,
+          "Type": "xyz.openbmc_project.Network.IP.Protocol.IPv4"
+        },
+        "/xyz/openbmc_project/network/eth0/ipv6/ff024971": {
+          "Address": "fe80::5054:ff:fe12:3456",
+          "Gateway": "",
+          "Origin": "xyz.openbmc_project.Network.IP.AddressOrigin.LinkLocal",
+          "PrefixLength": 64,
+          "Type": "xyz.openbmc_project.Network.IP.Protocol.IPv6"
+        }
+      },
+      "message": "200 OK",
+      "status": "ok"
+    }

+### 4.4 Sensor Polling
+The sensor poliing [9] of OpenBMC relies on LINUX HWmon interface [10].
+A platform layer can create sensor config files in recipes-phosphor/sensors/phosphor-hwmon, which provides sensor information to hwmon routines, such as chip models, mmio addresses, sysfs paths, sensor labels, indexes, polling intervals, GPIO control, warning thresholds ..., and so on.
+Each sensor config should have a match item in the platform's device-tree.
+By writing the SYSTEMD_ENVIRONMENT_FILE variable in phosphor-hwmon_%.bbappend, the **xyz.openbmc_project.Hwmon@.service** can know which sensor configs are required before launching hwmon routines.

-### 3.6 Binary utilities in firmware
+### 4.5 Binary Utilities
-Most of tools are from busybox, however there are still some tools from util-linux, such as mount,umount, fsck and sulogin.
+Most of tools in firmware are from busybox, however there are still some tools from util-linux, such as mount,umount, fsck and sulogin.

-### 3.7 Image, partition and boot-flow
+## 5. Images, Partitions and Boot-Flow
 As a fitImage, an openbmc firmware image consists of several parts, such as u-boot code & env, kernel image, initramfs and FDTs.
 To check firmware integrity, some of them must be verified by sha256 hash values before booting to the kernel.
 The